Add or Remove trusted computers

 You might be asked to give your username, password, and code more than once even though you checked the box next to "Trust this computer" at sign-in.
 Usually this is because your browser, like Chrome or Firefox, doesn’t have cookies enabled or is set to delete cookies after a certain period of time.

-If you don’t want to enter a verification code every time you sign in, try these steps:
+If you don’t want to enter a 2-Step Verification code or use your Security Key every time you sign in, try these steps:

 1. Edit your browser’s cookie settings.
 You can either set your browser to save cookies, or you can add an exception for Google Account cookies by adding [*.]google.com.
 Choose the browser you use below for more information on how to edit your settings.